 Potential teachers should talk to the person hiring and other employees, in addition to visiting the school and watching classes.

-Some red flags that could indicate a slimy sell on an English teacher position include an ad with inflated language bespeaking all the perks of the job, vague descriptions of job duties and inconsistent information.
+Some red flags that could indicate something dodgy about an English teacher position include an ad with inflated language explaining all the perks of the job, vague descriptions of job duties and inconsistent information.

-One teacher points out that many of the work scams center on private language schools that could be fooling clients in addition to teaching applicants.
-He suggested asking about the curriculum to prove the school is legit.
+One teacher pointed out that many of the work scams center on private language schools that are fooling clients as well as teaching applicants.
+He suggested asking about the curriculum to prove the school is legitimate.